ExPLoit: Extracting Private Labels in Split Learning: Experiments

 \section{Experiments}

-We evaluate our attack by performing split learning with multiple datasets and show that GIA can leak the private labels of the label owner with high accuracy.
-We describe our experimental setup and discuss the results. \ignore{
+We evaluate ExPLoit with multiple datasets and model architectures to show that it can leak private labels with high accuracy, across different settings.
+We describe our experimental setup followed by the results in this section.